Wave-Like Solutions of General One-Dimensional Spatially Coupled Systems: Examples of 1-D Systems

-where there are $K = \alpha N$ users each transmitting a single bit $d_k = \pm 1$ using random spreading sequence $\bold{a}_k$ of unit energy and length $N$, and $\bold{n}$ is a vector of independent $N(0,1)$ random variables (for details see \cite{ScT11}).
+where there are $K = \alpha N$ users, each transmitting a single bit $d_k = \pm 1$ using random spreading sequence $\bold{a}_k$ of unit energy and length $N$, and $\bold{n}$ is a vector of length $N$ of independent $N(0,1)$ random variables (for further details see \cite{ScT11}).

 In \cite{Tan2002} statistical mechanical methods were used to analyze randomly spread synchronous CDMA detectors over the additive white Gaussian noise channel.
-The non-rigorous replica method predicted the optimal (asymptotic in system size) performance of various detectors.
-In this setting the solution states that the symbol-wise marginal-posterior-mode detector in the large $K$ and $N$ limit has posterior probabilities with signal to interference ratio $(1/x)$ satisfying the equation
+The non-rigorous replica method was used to predict the asymptotic (in system size) performance of various detectors.
+In this setting the solution states that the symbol-wise marginal-posterior-mode detector in the large $K$ and $N$ limit (with $\alpha=K/N$ held fixed) has posterior probabilities with signal to interference ratio $(1/z)$ satisfying the equation

-where the expectation is over $\xi \sim N(0,1).$ Here $x$ represents the variance of the posterior equivalent Gaussian channel $d_k + \sqrt{x} n.$
+where the expectation is over $\xi \sim N(0,1).$ Here $z$ represents the variance of the posterior equivalent Gaussian channel $d_k + \sqrt{z} n.$

-For $\alpha < \alpha_{\text{crit}} \simeq 1.49$ (numerically determined) this equation has single solution (including the case $x=0$ for $\sigma^2=0.$) For $\alpha \ge \alpha_{\text{crit}}$ it is observed that the equation has one, two, or three solutions depending on $\sigma^2.$
+For $\alpha < \alpha_{\text{crit}} \simeq 1.49$ (numerically determined) this equation has single solution (including the case $z=0$ for $\sigma^2=0.$) For $\alpha \ge \alpha_{\text{crit}}$ it is observed that the equation has one, two, or three solutions depending on $\sigma^2.$